mdom/txtnish/README.md

 ### pager

 Which pager to use if use_pager is enabled.
 Default to `less -R` in order to display colors.
+This can be toggled with `-p` or `-P` to enable or disable  the pager.
+Defaults to 1.

 ### disclose_identity

 If set to 1, send your nick and twturl with every http request.
+This makes only sense if you also set *twturl* and *nick*.
 Defaults to 0.

+### nick

+Your nick.
+This is used to collapse mentions of your *twturl* and is send to all feeds you're following if *disclose_identity* is set to
+1. Defaults to the environment variable `$USER`.

+### twturl

+The url of your feeds.
+This is used to collapse mentions and is send to all feeds you're following if *disclose_identity* is set to 1.
+Defaults to the environment variable `$USER`.

 ### always_update